-I took a Love Systems bootcamp 3 months ago, and have been going out regularly since then.
+I took some training with you 3 months ago, and have been going out regularly since then.
 A month ago I met an awesome girl and finally after two dates and a few weeks of texting we hooked up last week.
 Things were going well but I felt like I had to let her know that I like her, but I don’t want a relationship right now.

 She didn’t take it well, and now I think she might be mad at me.
 I haven’t heard from her all week.
 What should I do? – Andre from Vancouver

 First, let me say congratulations for being honest.
 You like being single, and you don’t want to hurt this woman’s feelings, so you were straight up with her about your intentions.
 That shows integrity.

 But you also screwed up.
 “I don’t want a relationship right now” is a phrase that has caused a lot of conflicts and breakups, and it’s a lousy way to frame a casual relationship.
 Let me explain.

 The problem with this phrase is that “relationship” means different things to different people.